the-turing-way/the-turing-way/book/website/community-handbook/communication-channels.md

 ### Zenodo Community Page

 _The Turing Way_ community page on [Zenodo](https://zenodo.org/communities/the-turing-way) is the main platform to archive and preserve project-related outputs, including slide decks, reports, datasets (such as the entire GitHub repository and illustrations), and publications.
-This platform ensures stable and citable records, enhancing accessibility and longevity.
+This platform provides persistent identifiers (DOI) to keep stable and citable records, enhancing accessibility and longevity.

 ### GitHub Repositories